orfeotoolbox/let-it-snow/doc/snow_annual_map.md

-# Snow Annual Map
+# Snow cover duration map

-This file describes the snow annual map generation algorithm.
+This file describes the algorithm to generate the snow cover duration map.

 ## Objectives:

-The main objectives of the snow annual map algorithm is to create a product providing the synthesis of the snow cover on an annual basis over mountain regions.
-This product relies on LIS snow products computed over different L2A optical products such as S2 or L8, and uses a multi-temporal approach.
+The objective of this algorithm is to provide the snow cover duration (SCD) at 20 m spatial resolution.
+It was designed to compute the SCD on a yearly basis, however it can work over a longer or shorter period of time.
+This product relies on LIS snow products from Sentinel-2 or Landsat-8, and uses a multi-temporal approach.

-The approach is validated with Modis and Landsat 8 products.
+The approach is evaluated with a similar product derived from MODIS products.

 **General approach:**

-- First a time series is created from Let It Snow (LIS) snow cover products corresponding to the desired time range (a snow season goes from 01/09 of one year to 31/08 of the next one)
+- First a time series is created from let-it-snow (LIS) snow cover products corresponding to the desired time range (typically an annual SCD map is computed over the period 01-Sep of year N to 31-Aug of year N+1)
-- Then, the time series is interpolated using the [otbImageTimeSeriesGapFilling](https://gitlab.orfeo-toolbox.org/jinglada/temporalgapfilling) application to obtain sampling on a daily basis.
+- Then, every pixel of this stack is linearly interpolated in the time dimension using the [otbImageTimeSeriesGapFilling](https://gitlab.orfeo-toolbox.org/jinglada/temporalgapfilling) application to obtain a gap-filled time series on a daily basis.
-- Finally, the daily time-series are combined (temporal sommation) to obtain a mono-band image, representing the number of snow days.
+- Finally, the number of snow days per pixel is computed by temporal aggregation of the daily gap-filled time series of snow cover maps.

 ## Detailed approach
 ### Data Collection